Cardinals vs. Rockies Player Props Betting Odds

 Arenado Stats

-- Arenado hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .105 with a double, a walk and an RBI.
+- Arenado will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .250 with a double, a home run, a walk and two RBI.

 Arenado Recent Games